AmeliePick/AmelieBot/API/README.md

 ---

-The second file expands the answer file.
+The Add_to_an.exe expands the answer file.

 Example phrases:
 - Greetings @ Salute!